 Sauerkraut can be called a “superfood” that can improve your gut health.
 It also boosts your immune system and promotes heart and mental health.
 We always recommend fermenting your sauerkraut at home, but if you are buying sauerkraut at a store, you should check whether it is canned or pasteurized.
 The canning and pasteurization processes extend the shelf life of the sauerkraut, but kills most of the beneficial probiotic bacteria.
 So, if you must buy your sauerkraut, look in the refrigerated section of the grocery store—but if you’re up for it, making your own is super easy and super healthy.

-Download all our Cookbooks book and start enjoying the benefits of sauerkraut and other recipes today!
+Download our Lacto-Fermentation Guide book and start enjoying the benefits of sauerkraut and other recipes today!